2024 Bathing Water Profile for Windermere, Rayrigg Meadow

 • Environment Agency samplers make observations of litter present on the beach at every visit, this includes assessments of sewage debris, litter and tar.
 At Windermere, Rayrigg Meadow for the four year (2020-2023) assessment period where data is available, sewage debris was not noted at this site.
 Litter was not assessed as being sufficient to be objectionable, but was observed as being present on 51% of visits.
 Tarry residue was not noted at this site.

 • The catchment area around Lake Windermere contains large amounts of farmland.
 During and after periods of heavy rainfall excess water may not soak into agricultural land causing runoff into the streams and rivers entering the lake as well as the lake itself.
 The quality of the bathing water may decline as a result of such events.
-A partnership between Natural England and the Environment Agency, as part of the England Catchment Sensitive Farming Delivery Initiative, aims to improve the Environment Agency understanding of pollution issues.
-Following this initiative, the Environment Agency now work more closely with farmers to enhance farming practices and reduce run off from farmland.
-A project being run in the Lake Windermere catchment has successfully delivered a number of workshops to provide advice to farmers.
-As a result, the Environment Agency have developed nutrient management plans with farmers, given advice on the handling and storage of manures and helped them apply for grants to improve manure storage.
-In 2009 a pollution prevention campaign was completed by the Environment Agency in the Cunsey Beck and Black Beck catchments which drain to the south basin of Lake Windermere.
+A partnership between Natural England and the Environment Agency, as part of the England Catchment Sensitive Farming Delivery Initiative, aims to improve the Environment Agency understanding of pollution issues .
+Following this initiative, the Environment Agency work closely with farmers to enhance farming practices and reduce run off from farmland.
+The Environment Agency have developed nutrient management plans with farmers, given advice on the handling and storage of manures and helped them apply for grants to improve manure storage.
+In 2009 a pollution prevention campaign was completed by the Environment Agency in the Cunsey Beck and Black Beck catchments which drain to the south basin of Lake Windermere to the north of Fell Foot.
 The campaign was aimed at improving farm practices and gave advice on improvements that could be made.
+The Environment Agency regulates the farming sector through programmed risk-based inspections against a range of legal requirements and offer advice and guidance on best farming practice and preventing pollution.

 • There are a number of discharges from private sewage systems serving some of the large hotels situated beside the lake.
 There are also several hundred private septic tanks which discharge either directly to the lake or into its tributaries.
 The lake is also used by many small boats and pleasure crafts.
-The Environment Agency regulate these discharges and where there is a risk to bathing water quality the Environment Agency will step in to ensure improvements are made.
+The Environment Agency regulates these discharges and where there is a risk to bathing water quality the Environment Agency will step in to ensure improvements are made.
+The Love Windermere Non-Mains Drainage workstream is focussed on ensuring septic tanks and private sewage treatment works are well maintained within the catchment.
+The Love Windermere Partnership also has a Land Management work stream that aims to understand how the current state of Windermere relates to land management in the catchment and develop a suite of interventions for land managers that reduces run-off.

 • Windermere, Rayrigg Meadow